-The proposed LYNX Blue Line Extension would benefit from additional development in the URP, especially if such development is linked to the proposed light rail station by improved pedestrian, bicycle and bus routes.
-The Development Concept (Map 4) illustrates such connections, which are further depicted in the future transportation network (Map 8).

-5. Expand housing choices.
-The range of housing choices within and around the plan area could be enhanced by new options, especially those that increase the attractive-ness of the area for potential employers seeking locations where employees can enjoy a live-workplay environment if they choose.
+- LYNX Blue Line would benefit from additional development in the URP, especially if such development is linked to the transit stop by pedestrian and bicycle routes as well as a circulator (i.e., trolley).
+The Development Concept (Map 4) illustrates such connections, which are further depicted in the future transportation network (Map 8). - 5.
+Expand housing choices.
+The range of housing choices within and around the plan area could be enhanced by new options, especially those that increase the attractiveness of the area for potential employers seeking locations where employees can enjoy a live-work-play environment if they choose.
 Currently, single family housing and student housing are the predominant types in the area, and those options do not meet the expectations of many who work in the area.
 Cabarrus County has been the recipient of a lot of residential growth in response to demand for more choices that could not be found in the plan area or its immediate surroundings.
 Owner-occupied, high density residential is needed to help accommodate these needs.